 Skills Required for a Career in Psychology

 Earning a bachelor’s in psychology can lay the foundation for a number of exciting career paths in human resources, marketing, criminal justice, and other areas.
-No matter what field of work you end up in, there are a few key skills required to succeed:
+No matter what industry or sector you work in, you will develop certain essential skills during your psychology schooling path:

 - Critical thinking